 Although worksheets are easy to use and make planning a breeze, it’s time to think outside the box when teaching students math basics.
 To help, we’ve outlined three ways to reinforce math principles without the use of worksheets.

 Before calculators and other pieces of technology, math problems were solved using an abacus, a tool with columns of beads or stones to represent units.
 While it seems outdated, there is something we can learn from this tool.
 Using physical objects to represent units of measurement give children a comprehensive, visual understanding of numbers for counting.
 Hands-on learning encourages children to use their creativity, assisting with both basic addition and subtraction.

 Think about how difficult it would be to teach someone a new game without physically demonstrating how it is played.
 Of course, you will be able to explain most of the rules but for a person to fully understand and retain the information, they need a hands-on demonstration.
 Giving kids a hands-on experience will help enhance the basic rules of math to optimize knowledge and understanding.

-go to link Take advantage of technology
+source Take advantage of technology

 Going old school with hands-on learning methods is great.
 However, don’t discount tech tools available for teaching.
 We live in a digital age and the number of apps and tech toys available for education is constantly growing.
 Applications can make learning math fun for kids while still being educational.
 When looking for technology to incorporate in teaching math, make a list of educational standards you’ll need the app or tool to uphold.